Creating a function version

 To create a function version, use the createVersion REST API method for the Function resource or the FunctionService/CreateVersion gRPC API call.

-Request example
+Request examples

-To use the examples, install cURL
+To use the examples below, install cURL

 Example where code is fetched from an Object Storage bucket